111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 36. Facebook - On the low end, 55% of adults over 50 use Facebook, just over 80% of adults 25 to 29 do.

-37. 89% of women (young and old) who use social media are on Facebook.
+37. Eight-nine percent of women (young and old) who use social media are on Facebook.

 38. About 4 in 5 urban dwellers use Facebook.
 The numbers are identical for rural users.

 39. People who use Facebook, really USE Facebook.
-Most US adults are Facebook users, and the average Facebook accesses Facebook more frequently than uses of any other platform… eight times a day, actually.
+Most U.S. adults are Facebook users, and the average Facebook user accesses Facebook more frequently than any other platform… eight times a day, actually.

 40. Four in ten Americans over the age of 65 are Facebook users.
-That’s twice what the number was in 2012.
+That’s twice what the number was in 2012 (my octogenarian Uncle Buck -and his sassy wife, Aunt Charlotte - show up in my feed in the sharpest church suits you’ve ever seen).

 41. There are a billion folks engaging daily in Facebook groups - that’s half of all Facebook users.